Zynga CEO opts for one-buck 2013 salary

-SAN FRANCISCO Zynga Inc's (ZNGA.O) chief executive, Mark Pincus, has opted to receive an annual salary of just $1 this year and forgo all cash bonuses, the company said on Thursday.
+SAN FRANCISCO, April 4 Zynga Inc's chief executive, Mark Pincus, has opted to receive an annual salary of just $1 this year and forgo all cash bonuses, the company said on Thursday.

 Pincus, who founded the social gaming company in 2007 and still maintains majority control, received a pay package of $1.7 million in 2011.